lns44/CIM-111/vacation/demo/tiltedpage_scroll-master/README.md

     outAnimation: true                 // In case you do not want the out animation, you can toggle this to false.
 The defaul value is true.
   });
 ````

-Now you will have another cool way to showcase your website to your viewers.
-I hope you find this free plugin useful.

-If you want to see more of my plugins, visit [The Pete Design](http://www.thepetedesign.com/#design), or follow me on [Twitter](http://www.twitter.com/peachananr) and [Github](http://www.github.com/peachananr).

-## Other Resources
-- Tutorial (Coming Soon)